19 Japanese Flashcard Websites, Apps and Physical Cards for Flippin’ to Fluency

 - There are no grammar explanations, though you’ll pick up on a lot of word usage through the contextual videos.

 This comprehensive website offers an extremely customizable and versatile flashcard system.
-You can choose from their vast library of decks, both created by the website and by other users, that cover Japanese textbook series, parts of speech, hobbies and more.
+You can choose from their vast library of decks, both created by the website and by users, that cover Japanese textbook series, parts of speech, hobbies and more.

 Renshuu, as you might gather from its icon, is absolutely adorable.
 You begin by helping the mascot, Kao-chan, break out of his egg while you answer questions about yourself and your study habits and goals.
-Kao-chan will grow along with you as you study, giving you some excellent incentive to keep coming back to the site.
+Kao-chan will grow along with you as you study, giving you an excellent incentive to keep coming back to the site.

 - Highly customizable flashcards and study schedules for a truly individualized learning experience.